SmItH197/SteamAuthentication/README.md

 Please note that some of these variables may be unavailable for some users as it depends on their privacy settings.

-* For more help on laying out the document or using the $steamprofile variable see the example.php file!
+* For more help on laying out the document or using the $steamprofile variable see the example.php file or the demo.php file!